JADcooler/web3_notes/methodology.md

 #START
 #DEADLINE: AUGUST 10

+Way to understand a protocol is to build tests and invoke every method

 #real life ERC20 supporting tokens and their unique properties

+#See  approval to uniswap Router, being reflected as approval to uniswap Pair irl

 #uniswap book, see uniswap repo
 #uniswapv2 book, see uniswapv2 repo